beNative/LogViewer/README.md

 ## Key Features

 - **Standalone Desktop App**: Packaged with Electron for a native desktop experience on Windows, complete with a standard setup wizard that allows for customizing the installation directory.
-- **Automatic Updates**: The application automatically checks for new versions on startup and will prompt you to install an update when it's available.
+- **Professional Automatic Updates**: The app seamlessly checks for updates and notifies you with non-intrusive toast messages for downloading progress and installation readiness.
-- **Prerelease Channel**: Opt-in to receive beta and pre-release versions via a toggle in the Settings tab.
+- **Prerelease Channel**: Opt-in to receive beta and pre-release versions via a new toggle in the Settings tab.
 - **Session Management (Desktop Only)**:
     - **Automatic Saving**: Sessions are automatically saved as `.sqlite` files in a dedicated folder within your user profile's AppData directory.
     - **Load, Rename, Delete**: The Data Hub provides a full UI to manage previous sessions, allowing you to resume your work effortlessly.